-• Children who need a social worker (Child in Need and Child Protection Plans).
-As a matter of routine, the designated safeguarding lead will hold and use the information that the child has a social worker to ensure that as a matter of routine

-• Children who are absent from education.
+- Children who need a social worker (Child in Need and Child Protection Plans).
+As a matter of routine, the designated safeguarding lead will hold and use the information that the child has a social worker to ensure that as a matter of routine decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
+In addition, the academy will work with the virtual head as appropriate, regarding the educational attendance, attainment, and progress of children with a social worker. - Children who are absent from education.
 The academy proactively manages and take steps to improve attendance across our community.
 Attendance is the essential foundation to positive outcomes for all of our learners and is everyone's responsibility in school.